BBC controversies: 2021: Martin Bashir accused of lying to gain his 1995 interview with Diana, Princess of Wales

-In 2021, accusations were made that Martin Bashir, a former interviewer for the BBC programme Panorama, had lied to gain his 1995 interview with Diana, Princess of Wales.
+In 2021, accusations emerged that Martin Bashir, a former interviewer for the BBC programme Panorama, had lied to secure his 1995 interview with Diana, Princess of Wales.
 Both of Diana's sons, Prince William and Prince Harry, released statements condemning Bashir and calling his practices unethical.
-Scotland Yard stated that it would assess what had happened to see whether a criminal investigation was needed.
+Scotland Yard said it would assess what had happened to see whether a criminal investigation was needed.
 As a result of the controversy, the former BBC director general Lord Hall resigned as the chairman of the National Gallery.

 2021: Tala Halawa controversy

 In May 2021, the media reported that Tala Halawa, who joined the BBC in 2017 and was reporting on the Israeli–Palestinian conflict, had posted anti-Israel and anti-Semitic tweets in 2014.
 Among her postings, Halawa had tweeted "#Hitler was right" and "Zionists can't get enough of our blood".
 As Halawa was reporting on the 2021 Israeli–Palestinian Crisis, doubts about her credibility as a neutral and objective reporter were raised.

 In June 2021, the BBC announced that Halawa no longer worked for the BBC without providing further details.
-Halawa later issued a written statement, in which she blamed her dismissal on "external pro-Israel interest groups," and "pro-Israel censorship campaigns", and said that she had been dismissed due to the desire to "eliminate Palestinians from public life."
-She also said in the statement that she had been targeted by "pro-Israel groups" because she had "recently published a video report for the corporation about celebrities being criticized trolled and canceled for supporting Palestinian self-determination".
+Halawa later issued a written statement, in which she blamed her dismissal on "external pro-Israel interest groups" and "pro-Israel censorship campaigns", and said that she had been dismissed due to the desire to "eliminate Palestinians from public life."
+She also said in the statement that she had been targeted by "pro-Israel groups" because she had "recently published a video report for the corporation about celebrities being criticised, trolled and cancelled for supporting Palestinian self-determination".